DanielKrawisz/Entropy/Pow.co FAQ.md

 ## What is proof-of-work?

 Proof-of-work is a meme with antlers.
 In other words, it is a message that includes a solution to a cryptographic [hash puzzle](#what-is-a-cryptographic-hash-puzzle).
-Such a solution functions as a [handicap](#what-is-a-handicap) and therefore as an honest signal of fitness.
+Such a solution functions as a [handicap](#what-is-a-handicap) and therefore as an [honest](#what-is-honesty) signal of [fitness](#what-is-fitness).

 Memes with antlers are superior candidates for reproduction than those without.
 As Graffen [has shown](), males with no advertisement deserve no attention by females.
 In the same vein, memes without antlers don’t deserve attention from Internet users.

 ## What is a cryptographic hash puzzle?

-A cryptographic hash puzzle is a computational problem in which an input must be found that hashes to a particular value or must satisfy certain constraints.
-A cryptographic hash function is one that cannot be inverted significantly faster than with random trials.
+A cryptographic hash puzzle is a computational problem in which an input must be found that hashes to a certain value or to satisfy certain constraints.
+A cryptographic hash function by definition cannot be inverted significantly faster than with random trials.
 Thus, a hash puzzle can be used to specify a certain amount of work in terms of random trials must be done in order to find a solution.

 ## Why does a hash puzzle turn a meme into a proof of work?